 ADH INVESTIGATIVE SUBPOENA

 Subpoena authority is available to county agencies for gathering information in the investigative stage necessary to develop a basis for establishing and proving an IPV that will be pursued through the ADH process.

 Consider using an investigative subpoena when a third party refuses to provide information.
-Complete the Request for Investigative Subpoena (DHS-3436) form and send to the DHS Appeals and Regulations Division.
+Complete the Request for Investigative Subpoena (DHS-3436) (PDF) form and send to the DHS Appeals and Regulations Division.
 Include a description of the information being requested and the relevance of the information to establishing the IPV.

 These subpoenas are not self-enforcing in that a first refusal to obey will not result in a contempt citation.
 However, these subpoenas are enforceable by appealing to district court for their enforcement by issue of a district court subpoena.